 Tom Yuncken Australian Young Construction Lawyer Award

-The award is open to all Australian legal practitioners who are under the age of 36 years at the date on which entries close who hold a valid practising certificate in the state or territory in which they practise.
+The award is open to all Australian legal practitioners who have not attained the age of 36 years at the date on which entries close who hold a valid practising certificate in the state or territory in which they practise.
 Solicitors, barristers and in-house lawyers are all eligible and membership of professional associations is not essential.
 Learn more about the award criteria here.

 How to Apply

 Complete the Nomination Form and lodge the form and information required by the closing date by email to:

 Ms Adrienne Parker

 Katie Mead's practice focuses on dispute resolution involving major resources, projects, and construction.
 She has significant experience acting for principals, contractors, and subcontractors in preparation for arbitration and litigation proceedings.
 Katie also provides strategic advice to a range of domestic and international clients in the energy, resources, and infrastructure sectors.